karahanyilmazer/karahanyilmazer.github.io/aboutme.md

 ## Got Questions?

-Curiosity didn't just kill the cat; it made everything more exciting!
+Curiosity killed the cat, but I am assuming you aren't one!
 If you're itching to know more, just drop me a line below.